19hours/sg-statutes/Acts/Land Titles Act.md

 any person who becomes the proprietor of registered land, whether or not he dealt with a proprietor, shall hold that land free from all encumbrances, liens, estates and interests except such as may be registered or notified in the land-register, but subject to —

-(i) any subsisting exceptions, reservations, covenants and conditions, contained or implied in the State grant or State lease thereof;
+(i) any subsisting exceptions, reservations, covenants and conditions, contained or implied in the State title thereof;

+[Act 8 of 2014 wef 15/08/2014]

 (ii) any subsisting easement or public right of way which was in existence at the date on which the land was brought under the provisions of this Act and any right on, above or under any land created before or after 1st March 1994 in favour of a public authority under any statute and any statutory easement implied under sections 98, 99, 101, 102 and 104;